 If you’re looking for ordinary, this is not the place.
 But if you’re looking for a foodie adventure, read on.
 It’s called “Second Saturday Suppers” and they cost $100 a couple.
 Now sure that sounds like a lot at first, but did I mention there are 10 COURSES of perfectly plated, exquisite food?
 And no two suppers are alike.
 I happened to dine during their harvest supper which highlighted local ingredients from the great state of Iowa.
 My tastebuds were introduced to whimsical and delicious items such as date leather, mozzarella ice cream and a saffron fumet that almost had me licking the bowl.
 I’ll let the pictures do the talking:

-Sweet n’ Salty Salad: roasted pepper, cornichon, green tomato, radish, ground cherrie, melon, green bean, goat cheese, arugula and date leather
+Sweet n’ Salty Salad: roasted pepper, cornichon, green tomato, radish, ground cherries, melon, green bean, goat cheese, arugula, and date leather

 Heirloom Tomato Salad: heirloom tomato, balsamic reduction, torn mint, mozzarella ice cream

 Sauteed Broccoli: Sauteed spear, roasted floret, provencal granola with a floret vinaigrette

 Spanish Fried Green Tomatoes: chorizo french toast, prosciutto, fried green tomato, poached egg

 Seared Scallops: ratatouille dumpling, mixed grilled squash, caramelized fennel and saffron fumet